baturax/Use-My-Keyboard/README.md

-# Navigate Minecraft menu with easily
+# Navigate minecraft menus using your keyboard

 | Title Screen     | Key |
 |------------------|-----|